All England Jumping Course at Hickstead: British Jumping Derby

-Longines Royal International Horse Show
+Agria Royal International Horse Show

 The Royal International Horse Show is the official horse show of the British Horse Society and consists of both showing and showjumping events.
 The event is held during July each year.
-It is one of only three CHIO 5* events in the world, and home to the Longines FEI Nations Cup of Great Britain and the Longines King George V Gold Cup, also known as the British Grand Prix.
+It is one of only three CHIO 5* events in the world, and home to the Agria Nations Cup of Great Britain and the King George V Gold Cup, also known as the British Grand Prix.

 Other events

-In 1993 the showground saw the establishment of a dressage arena and dressage programme known as Dressage at Hickstead.
-In 1998 it hosted Junior and Young Rider European Dressage Championships; and in 2003 it hosted the FEI European Dressage Championships.
-In 2020, Dressage at Hickstead was officially closed, but in May 2021 the main All England Jumping Course held its first British Dressage Premier League show, known as the ICE Horseboxes All England Dressage Festival.
+In 1993, the showground saw the establishment of a dressage arena and programme known as Dressage at Hickstead.
+In 1998, it hosted Junior and Young Rider European Dressage Championships, and in 2003 it welcomed the FEI European Dressage Championships.
+Although Dressage at Hickstead was officially closed in 2020, the main All England Jumping Course hosted its first British Dressage Premier League show, known as the ICE Horseboxes All England Dressage Festival, in May 2021.

-In 2006 the All England Polo Club opened.
-Arena (winter) Polo is played on a 100m x 50m purpose built all weather arena.
-It is one of the premier Arena Polo venues in the country, and has hosted the international test match on a number of occasions.
+In 2006, the All England Polo Club established.
+The arena, which is designed for winter polo, measures 100m x 50m and is equipped with an all-weather surface.
+It is one of the premier Arena Polo venues in the country and has hosted international test matches on several occasions.

-Hickstead is also hired out to other show organisers throughout the year, including NSEA competitions, local branches of The Pony Club and British Riding Clubs, and other unaffiliated competitions.
+Hickstead is also rented out to various show organisers throughout the year, including NSEA competitions, local branches of The Pony Club, British Riding Clubs, and other unaffiliated competitions.
 Each September, the Sunshine Tour unaffiliated championships take place there.

-In 2019, Hickstead opened a huge all-weather cross-country course, which is available for hire from October to May.
+In 2019, Hickstead introduced a large all-weather cross-country course, which is available for hire from October to May.